kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 Since we don't allow decreasing the storage size of `volumeClaimTemplates`, it is not possible to run `kubectl rollout undo` after increasing it.
+This may surprise users already working with StatefulSets, maybe a breaking change.
 We may loose this restriction in the future.
 But unfortunately, since volume expansion cannot be fully cancelled, undoing StatefulSet changes may not be enough to revert the system to the previous state,